mralamdari/Machine_Learning_Projects/README.md

 This repository, contains several projects about various machine learning and deep learning Topics.

-Like binary classification and digit recognition.
+Like binary classification, and digit recognition.

 And It can be a good brief and informative repository.